The Real Hazleton Area

 Tranguch Tire Service, Samís Amoco, Orloskiís Shell and Hazleton Standard Fuel were the original four blamed for the spill.
 In Feb 2009, Tranguch was removed from a class action lawsuit because of bankruptcy and Hazleton Standard for an unknown reason was removed also.
 The remaining defendants are Exxon Mobil, Pipeline Petroleum, Lisari Realty, Samís Amoco and owner Sam Franzosa and Gracedale Realty a party from the former Shell station.
 Spill affected 400 homes in the Laurel Garden section of Hazleton.

-The following 3 sites should have been placed on the Superfund List, but were not.
+The following site should have been placed on the Superfund List, but was not.

 This is the former site of the Hazleton City Landfill.
 From 1955 to 1982 toxic chemical of every name was dumped on this site.